Rugby league-De Belin free to play once sexual assault charges are dropped - NRL - News Break

 Rugby league-De Belin free to play once sexual assault charges are dropped - NRL

-(Fixes spelling of formally in paragraph 1, no other changes to text)
+(This story has been refiled to fix spelling of formally in paragraph 1)

 The St George Illawarra Dragons forward was "stood down" by the NRL in early 2019 when he was charged with six counts of sexual assault.
 He and his co-accused denied any wrongdoing.